hugoev/Flow/README.md

-# 🚗 Vehicle Telemetry System - Production IoT Architecture
+# 🚗 Flow - Real-Time Vehicle Fleet Monitoring & Analytics

 A **production-ready IoT platform** for ingesting, processing, and visualizing vehicle telemetry data at scale.
 Built with industry-standard technologies used by Tesla, BMW, and Uber.